Chris Abele

 Christopher Seton Abele (born January 28, 1967) is an American businessman and Democratic Party politician.
 He served as the 6th Milwaukee County Executive from 2011 to 2020.
 Abele is the son of American businessman John Abele, the co-founder of Boston Scientific.
-Abele serves as a trustee of the Argosy Foundation, a charitable trust established with an endowment from his father.
+Abele is a trustee of the Argosy Foundation, a charitable trust established with an endowment from his father.

 Business career

 In 1996, Abele, with Chris Kerr, founded SteriLogic Waste Systems, which serves hospitals and medical clinics in managing sharps waste.
-Abele served as CEO of SteriLogic from 1996 to 2004.
+Abele was CEO of SteriLogic from 1996 to 2004.
 In 2004, Abele became Chairman of the company to devote more time to philanthropic efforts.
 In 2006, SteriLogic merged with Medsolutions and in 2007, Kerr and Abele sold the majority of SteriLogic to Stericycle.
 The remainder of SteriLogic was restructured the remainder as Oxus Environmental.

 In 2001, Abele and his business partner Steve Mech founded CSA Commercial, a Milwaukee-based real estate and development company.

-Prior to his election as Milwaukee County Executive, Abele served as CEO of the Argosy Foundation.
+Prior to his election as Milwaukee County Executive, Abele was CEO of the Argosy Foundation.
 In 2011, Abele stepped down as CEO and was replaced by his sister, Jeneye.
 Abele remains a trustee of the foundation.

 Abele invested $10 million into a venture fund, CSA Partners LLC, for Milwaukee start-ups.
 The LLC was formed with Brian Taffora and Pat Farley.
 They invested into gener8tor's Fund II and opened Ward 4 (Milwaukee, WI startup accelerator space) in remodelled space inside the former John Pritzlaff Hardware Company Building.